-Thank you to everyone that came out this weekend!
-We will see you all next Sunday at Glenfair lanes for our standard 3-squad event!
-Hope you all have a great week!
+Thank you to everyone that came out this weekend.
+We hope to see you all next Sunday at AMF McRay for our 2-squad standard event.
+Hope you all have a good week!

 FINALS - Hunter Mayes vs. Quentin Bell vs. Ryan Doyle